Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations-compare.rst

    :alt: "Compare evaluation runs"
    :width: 800

 First, it shows the success rate - the percentage of conversations that the checks passed in each evaluation.
 It also displays the percentage of each specific check.
-Then it presents a table listing the conversations, which can be filtered by results, such as whether the conversations in both evaluations passed or failed the checks.
+Then it presents a table listing the conversations, which can be filtered by results, such as whether the conversations in agenth evaluations passed or failed the checks.

 Clicking on a conversation will show a detailed comparison.